csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q7: What are the roles & responsibilities on the team?

+Parth:
+Justin:
+David:
+Vala:
+Luke:
+Will: Partner Liaison, Leader of the team,
+Sunny:

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 One person may have multiple roles.